fcjr/gtfsparser/README.md

 ## *Known restrictions

-Validation may not be 100% complete.
+* Validation may not be 100% complete.
 Tests are missing.
+* Does not check for conditional requirements.

 ## License